To Sleep in a Sea of Stars

 To Sleep in a Sea of Stars is a 2020 science fiction novel written by American author Christopher Paolini and published under the Tor imprint of Macmillan Publishers.
 The book is unrelated to his Inheritance Cycle series.
 In an interview, Paolini described the book as adult-oriented as opposed to the young adult genre of his previous books.

-The audiobook is read by American voice actress Jennifer Hale.
+The audiobook is read by Canadian American voice actress Jennifer Hale.

 Plot

 Kira Navárez is a xenobiologist in the year 2257 who plans to settle down with her fiance on a new colony in the Sigma Draconis system.
 Her last assignment is to investigate a crashed drone, which leads her to discover an alien reliquary.
 Inside, she awakens the Soft Blade, an ancient nanotechnology created by advanced, extinct beings known as the Vanished.
 The Soft Blade covers her body and binds itself to her will, but it is unaccustomed to serving humans.

 At her research base, the Soft Blade believes she is in danger and launches tendrils that impale everyone around her, including her fiance.
 She is taken into military quarantine, where a doctor, Carr, experiments on the Soft Blade, burning it and Kira with laser blasts despite her pleas for him to stop.
 Carr is interrupted by an attack from the Wranaui, aliens who worship the Vanished and had hidden the Soft Blade in the reliquary.
 Kira escapes and inadvertently causes an explosion that joins a damaged piece of the Soft Blade to both Carr and one of the Wranaui, creating a malevolent, corrupted being calling itself the Maw, which floats through space seeking to grow and spread despite its madness and pain.
 It eventually finds a planet and begins converting the planet's mass into interstellar ships containing Corrupted warriors.

 Kira flees to 61 Cygni on a shuttle and discovers that the Wranaui have started a war with humanity, as they believe that humanity intentionally activated the Soft Blade and created the Maw.
 She is rescued by the Wallfish, a smuggler ship, and convinces its crew to help her access a Wranaui ship, as she intends to use the Soft Blade to broadcast a diplomatic message from the ship’s transmitters.
 They succeed in boarding a disabled attacking ship, but she is only able to broadcast the location of the Soft Blade, drawing large numbers of both Wranaui and Corrupted to the system.
 The Soft Blade shows her memories of a Vanished relic, the Staff of Blue, which would allow her to eradicate the Corrupted and protect humanity from the Wranaui.